EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 Maneuverability and corresponding Field Of Regard (FOR) calculations
 =====================================================================

-The maneuverability is specified with reference to the NADIR_POINTING_FRAME.
+The maneuverability is specified with reference to the NADIR_POINTING frame.
 The maneuver specifications describe the angular-space, where the pointing axis of the sensor can be positioned.

 The FOR is characterized in terms of a proxy-sensor setup.
-The proxy sensor setup is further characterized by orientation (wrt the NADIR_POINTING frame) of the proxy-sensor and a spherical polygon/circle specification of the proxy-sensor's field-of-view.
+The proxy sensor setup is characterized by orientation (wrt the NADIR_POINTING frame) of the proxy-sensor and a spherical geometry (polygon/circle) specification of the proxy-sensor's field-of-view.
 This proxy-sensor setup allows to calculate all coverage opportunities by the satellite-sensor pair, taking into account the satellite and/or sensor maneuverability.
+Note that only CIRCULAR or RECTANGULAR shaped sensor FOV are permitted as inputs.

 Following maneuver categories are recognized: :code:`FIXED`, :code:`CIRCULAR`, :code:`SINGLE_ROLL_ONLY` and :code:`DOUBLE_ROLL_ONLY`.
-All maneuvers are with respect to the NADIR_POINTING_FRAME.
+All maneuvers are with respect to the NADIR_POINTING frame.

 1. :code:`"@type":"Fixed"`